Techtonica/curriculum/react-js/react-part-2.md

   }
   ```

-- State should not be mutated directly i.e. a copy of state should be created and then updated.
+- State should not be mutated directly.
+A copy of state should be created and then updated using `this.setState`
   - Incorrect way -
     ```javascript
     this.state.message = 'new message';